MCS-hub/DC-LA2026/README.md

 ```
 ## CT experiments with DCINNs prior

-We leverage the ADCR repo: https://github.com/YasminZhang/ADCR and the pretrained DCINNs parameters (limited.pt) provided by Yasi Zhang.
+We use the ADCR repository: https://github.com/YasminZhang/ADCR along with the pretrained DCINNs parameters (limited.pt) provided by Yasi Zhang.
-The Mayo Grand Challenge data is from: https://aapm.app.box.com/s/eaw4jddb53keg1bptavvvd1sf4x3pe9h
+The Mayo Grand Challenge data is from: https://aapm.app.box.com/s/eaw4jddb53keg1bptavvvd1sf4x3pe9h.
-(here we put some Mayo data inside the tomo\valid and tomo\test folders)
+For convenience, we include a subset of the Mayo data in the valid and test folders so the code can be run out of the box.

 **To run DC-LA**
 ```bash